 Nairobi is known for its shopping and open air Maasai Market with beautiful hand-crafted African goods including colorful woven baskets, handmade jewelry with incredible bead work, clothing, and wood carvings.
-Fierce businesswomen, Maasai women sell their beaded jewelry throughout the city.
-Fierce businesswomen, they don’t take no for an answer.
+Fierce businesswomen, Maasai women sell their beautiful jewelry throughout the city.
+They don’t take no for an answer.
 I bought several beaded cuff bracelets in traditional red, yellow, and blue Maasai colors.
 They’re unique, cherished possessions.

 Nairobi is one of Africa’s most politically and financially important cities.
 The word “Nairobi” comes from the Maasai phrase “Enkare Nyorobi” meaning “the place of cool waters”.
 At one time under the British East Africa protectorate, Nairobi’s land was a swamp inhabited by the Maasai.
-Later, the British built a railroad connecting East African cities, opening the area to trade, and encouraging settlements.
+Later, the British built a railroad connecting East African cities, encouraging settlements, and opening the area to trade.

 With a population of three million, Nairobi is the largest city in East Africa.
 It’s home to the United Nations African Office and the United Nations Environment Programme (UNEP).
 The UNEP “sets the global environmental agenda, serves as an advocate for the global environment, and promotes development within the UN system” – whatever that means?

 Maasai Mara National Reserve

 Early the following morning after breakfast we left Nairobi and headed for the Maasai Mara National Reserve.
-The “Mara” is a popular safari destination and one of Africa’s most spectacular game reserves.
+The “Mara” is a popular, well-known safari destination and one of Africa’s most spectacular game reserves.

 The Mara is the beginning of the Great Migration of over a million wildebeest and hundreds of thousands of Thomson’s gazelle and zebra – all pursued by relentless, ravenous predators.
-The area is known for an abundant lion population and the colorful Maasai People.
+The area is known for the colorful Maasai, and an abundant lion population.
 When driving on Mara roads, animals always have the right-of-way.

 The Maasai Mara covers 1,000 miles and is bound by the Serengeti Plain to the south, Siria slopes to the west, and Maasai ranches to the north and east.
 The landscape is mainly vast savanna grassland including rivers that come and go with the seasons and interesting trees like the flat-topped acacia.